Bensonch1214/Operating-System-final-project/README.md

 # 8051 Operating System Final Project

-This repository contains the final project for the Operating Systems course.
+This repository contains the final project for the NTHU Operating Systems course.
 The project focuses on building a simple, custom operating system for the 8051 microcontroller, implemented and simulated using **EdSim51**.
 The development progresses through five project checkpoints (PPC1 to PPC5), gradually introducing multithreading, preemptive scheduling, synchronization, and finally, a playable mini-game.

 ## Tools & Environment